Deltares/blueearth_cst/README.rst

 BlueEarth CST toolbox is based on several workflows developed using Snakemake_ .
 The following workflows are available:

  - **Snakefile_climate_historical**: extracts and samples from global and regional historical meteorological climate data sources to compare different sources.
- - **Snakefile_historical_hydrology**: creates a wflow model and runs the model for a selection of historical meteorological datasets.
+ - **Snakefile_historical_hydrology**: creates a hydrological wflow model and runs the model for a selection of historical meteorological datasets.
 Evaluates model performance using observed streamflow data (if available).
  - **Snakefile_climate_projections**: derives future climate statistics (projected temperature, precipitation and potential evaporation change) for different climate models and scenarios.
  - **Snakefile_future_hydrology_delta_change**: runs the hydrological model for a set of future climate projections based on the delta change approach.
  - **Snakefile_climate_experiment**: prepares future weather realizations and climate stress tests and run the realizations with the hydrological model.